 </div>

-Here,{% nextArchive next %}Tags will store the information of the next article innextvariables, with the same logic asprevArchiveentirely the same.
+here,{% nextArchive next %}The tag will store the information of the next article innextthe variable, with the logic ofprevArchivebeing exactly the same.

-Enhanced usage example (including thumbnail and full layout):
+Enhanced usage example (including thumbnails and full layout):

-To provide a richer navigation experience, we usually combine displaying article titles and thumbnails.
-The following is a complete example that lists the links to the previous and next articles side by side, including a thumbnail:
+To provide a richer navigation experience, we usually combine the display of article titles and thumbnails.
+Here is a complete example of linking the previous and next articles side by side, including a thumbnail:

 <div class="article-pagination-wrapper">